praveshmahaur/Leaderboard_UI/README.md

 - Scrollable list of users with their avatars, points, and ranking indicators.
 - Bottom navigation bar for easy navigation across screens.

-## Dependencies

-This project relies on Flutter and various plugins.
-Check `pubspec.yaml` for more details.